 What Not to Feed Senior Cats

-With age and natural aging processes, the cat’s teeth and gums may weaken, and it will be difficult, and sometimes even painful, to eat solid food, bones, and dry food.
+With age and natural aging processes, the teeth and gums may weaken, and it will be difficult, and sometimes even painful, to eat solid, bones, and dry food.

-However, dry food helps to get rid of plaque and tartar, so you can mix dry and wet food and periodically include them in an elderly cat’s diet where appropriate.
-When switching to a diet consisting of wet food, the cat’s mouth should be examined regularly by a veterinarian for plaque or tartar formations as they generally occur with more frequency.
+However, dry food helps to get rid of plaque and tartar, so you can mix dry and wet food and periodically include them in a diet where appropriate.
+When switching to a diet consisting of wet, the mouth should be examined regularly by a veterinarian for plaque or tartar formations as they generally occur with more frequency.

 You should not give an elderly cat fish bones or meat bones.

-Inappropriate and poor quality diets can negatively affect the digestive tract and physical state of cats, with the elderly often being worst affected.
-Ingredients that are toxic for cats of all ages include grapes and raisins, onions and garlic, chocolate, and caffeine-containing products.
+Inappropriate and poor quality diets can negatively affect the digestive tract and physical state, with the elderly often being worst affected.
+Ingredients that are toxic of all ages include grapes and raisins, onions and garlic, chocolate, and caffeine-containing products.

 If an elderly cat consumes any of these ingredients, you should immediately seek help from a veterinarian, so you can ensure they remain well.